 There was an actual store in the 1970s by the same name in Berkeley, California.
 Anita’s husband Gordon had a best friend named David who’s ex-wife spilled the tea a decade ago.
 She said she took Anita to show her a local beauty shop called “The Body Shop” when they came to visit.
 They say that the brochures, recycling concept, range of products…everything was allegedly copied from the US store.

 Furthermore, in 1987 when the UK company decided to expand to the US, they paid the US Body Shop owners Peggy Short and Jane Saunders $3.5 million dollars for the name, while allegedly signing a non-disclosure agreement.
 That company then continued to work under the name “Body Time” till their closing in 2018.
 The Body Shop UK denied all allegations.
 Some people believed that it was the US shop who copied the UK one.

 What do I think of this ?
 Personally, I think that there isn’t a single highly successful business person in this world, who hasn’t had at least one small stain on their corporate white collar.
 We are humans.
 We make mistakes.
+This is also the Early Digital Age & Pre-Internet Era, which makes everything a bit harder.
 Bottom line, what actually happened here, we’ll never know.

 Selling the company